github-linguist/linguist/README.md

 ### Stats

 The [Language Graph](https://github.com/github/linguist/graphs/languages) is built by aggregating the languages of all repo's blobs.
-The top language in the graph determines the project's primay language.
+The top language in the graph determines the project's primary language.
 Collectively, these stats make up the [Top Languages](https://github.com/languages) page.

 The repository stats API can be used on a directory: